 To end the demand, we must focus on protecting children before they are exploited, raising awareness that this is really happening in our neighborhoods and cities, as well as arresting and aggressively prosecuting the traffickers and purchasers.

-Interested in Learning More?
+Interested in Learning More or Joining Demand an End Georgia?
 Contact Us.